 7. Repeat steps 5 and 6 for the other installer files.

-8. When you’ve removed all the installer files, restart your Mac in recovery mode, launch Terminal, and type csutil enable
+8. When you’ve removed all the installer files, restart your Mac in recovery mode, open Terminal, and type csrutil enable followed by Return.

 9. Restart your Mac normally.